orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 ```

 This will first start the entire SR Linux network lab and finally run the
-SORESPO system as an foreground in this shell window, which will show log
+SORESPO system in the foreground in this shell window, which will show log
 output from SORESPO as it is working.
 You will need to **open a second shell**
 to enter further commands and continue with the tutorial.